- Our trees: 3-5'

 Native range: Southeastern United States

-One of the longest living trees in the world, living for hundreds of years, Bald Cypress's lacy leaves turn burnt orange in the fall before falling.
+One of the longest living trees in the world, Bald Cypress's lacy leaves turn burnt orange in the fall before falling.
 In the wild it’s often found in swamps, its branches weighed down with Spanish moss.
-It can top 100 feet tall, and in the wetlands grows roots, or “knees,” at its base.
+It can top 100 feet tall, and in the wetlands grows roots -- “knees” -- at its base.